-A very fragile plant that is difficult to grow, Caladium makes houses and apartments lively with its unique foliage.
+A fragile plant that is difficult to grow, Caladium enlivens houses and gardens with its unique foliage.

 Upon purchasing, if the pot is too small, proceed to repot the plant so that it may grow adequately.

-After that, every 2 or 3 years and preferably in spring, repot your caladium in a pot of a slightly larger size.
+After the first planting, every 2 or 3 years and preferably in spring, repot your caladium in a pot of a slightly larger size.

 The best place to set up your caladium is near a window that lets a lot of light through, but isn’t in overly direct sunlight, especially during the warmest hours of the day.